merenlab/merenlab.org/tutorials/infant-gut/index.md

 We first need to identify an HMM profile, and then select some gene names from this profile to play with.

-Going back to the IGD, let's start by looking at what HMM profiles available to us:
+Going back to the IGD, let's start by looking at what HMM profiles are available to us:

 ``` bash
 anvi-get-sequences-for-hmm-hits -c CONTIGS.db \